Cantera/cantera-website/README.md

 1. Install [`pdm`](https://pdm.fming.dev/latest/).
 Recommended method is to use `pipx`.
 2. Run `pdm install` to create the virtual environment
+3. Copy or symlink the development version docs as `dev-docs`
+4. Run `python3 copy-api-docs.py` to copy API docs into the output directory
-3. Run `pdm run build` to build the website, or run `pdm run rebuild` to automatically rebuild the website when a page changes.
+5. Run `pdm run build` to build the website, or run `pdm run rebuild` to automatically rebuild the website when a page changes.
-4. Run a web server to view the website:
+6. Run a web server to view the website:

    ```shell
    python -m http.server 8080 --directory build/html
    ```

-5. Open a browser to <http://localhost:8080>
+7. Open a browser to <http://localhost:8080>

 When you're ready to shut things down, close the web server with `C-c` (`CTRL-c`)